10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Hunter Museum of American Art’s Throwback Thursdays

-This museum is located on the river bluff, the Hunter Museum offers free entry on the first Thursday of every month.
+This museum is located on the river bluff.
+The Hunter Museum offers free entry on the first Thursday of every month.
 It is another perfect stop if you are in the downtown area and looking for great museums.

 Ed Johnson Memorial & First Street Sculpture Garden